-Can You Rent A Car in Europe with US Drivers License?
+Can You Rent A Car in Europe with a US Drivers License?

-You can rent a car in Europe as a US citizen, as long as you have your passport and driver’s license.
+You can rent a car in Europe as a US citizen with your passport and driver’s license.
 However, for some European countries like Austria, Greece, Italy, or Spain, you’ll require an International Driving Permit (IDP).

-If you’re wondering how to rent a car in Europe with a US driver’s license, this article provides a guideline on how to do it.
-We also explain everything you need to be aware of when hiring a car in Europe and the documents you should have to make the process easier.
+This article shows how to rent a car in Europe using a US driver’s license.
+We also cover all you need to know about renting a car in Europe and what documents you need.

 Also read: Which European countries have the cheapest rates for car rental?